County of Santa Barbara

 a) Authorize the Project Clean Water Manager or designee to seek and apply for clean water

-other fiscal activities which do not involve any commitment to any specific project which may result
+and other fiscal activities which do not involve any commitment to any specific project which

 Acting as the Board of Directors of the Water Agency:

-and program grants from federal or state government agencies or other funding entities during FY
+projects and program grants from federal or state government agencies or other funding

-other fiscal activities, which do not involve any commitment to any specific project which may result
+and other fiscal activities, which do not involve any commitment to any specific project

 Acting as the Board of Directors of the Flood Control District:

-seek and apply for flood control, watershed management, fish passage projects, and program grants
+to seek and apply for flood control, watershed management, fish passage projects, and

-from federal or state government agencies or other funding entities during FY 2025-2026; and
+program grants from federal or state government agencies or other funding entities during FY

-other fiscal activities which do not involve any commitment to any specific project which may result
+and other fiscal activities which do not involve any commitment to any specific project which

-in a potentially significant physical impact on the environment and is therefore not a project under
+may result in a potentially significant physical impact on the environment and is therefore not

 BOARD OF SUPERVISORS